-Our laboratory studies the underlying mechanisms of degenerative diseases such as brain degeneration.
-To better understand the molecular mechanisms of life processes and how they are corrupted by disease, our work focuses on the conserved pathways that control the function of subcellular compartments in cells.
-We utilize a multi-disciplinary approach that bridges detailed biochemical and cellular studies with molecular imaging and perform robust quantitative analysis of critical cellular mechanisms.
-The malfunction of essential cellular machines underlies a plethora of errors in key physiological processes and strongly contributes to the development of a growing list of metabolic diseases, neurodegenerative disorders, and age-related illnesses.
-The long-term goal of our laboratory is to develop innovative approaches to understand how cellular machines function at biochemical depth and decipher the links between cellular dysfunction and its relationship to metabolic and neurological disorders.
+We study fundamental cell biology questions in the context of human health and disease.
+To better understand the molecular mechanisms of life processes and how they are corrupted by disease, our work focuses on the conserved pathways that control cellular communication and decision-making processes.
+The malfunction of these activities underlies a plethora of errors in key physiological events, and strongly contributes to the development of a growing list of metabolic diseases, neurodegenerative disorders, diverse cancers, and age-related illnesses.
+Although no universal mechanism may exist, our goal is to characterize key inter- and intra-cellular processes to provide a better understanding of precise signatures essential for biological timing and communication.

 Why do mitochondria matter?